Jay-Rudel/CS408-5.2-Lab/README.md

         2. Overall, some of the padding from element to elment seems a bit extreme.
 I feel like it would be better suited not to be so large.

 ## References / If needed
-    The only source I used for this project was the reading that was provided to us.
-Just to make sure I could figure out how to do the nav bar.
-As that was what I had problems coding.
+    The only sources I used for this project was the reading that was provided to us.
+No outside sources were used for this project.